 Although Spain’s central government managed to get a grip on debt by centralizing its sourcing, the enmity this strategy provoked stoked the regional independence movements, which still haven’t reached a natural conclusion in Catalunya.

 All Spanish government are sold through auctions.
 This is called the “primary market.”
 Only Primary Dealers are allowed to submit tenders to purchase an allocation of government securities directly from the Tesoro Publico.

 The range of products that the Tesoro Publico offers is very simple.
 Three are only three types of devices on offer:

-- Letras del Tesoro
+Letras del Tesoro

-- Bonos del Estado
+Bonos del Estado

-- Obligaciones del Estado
+Obligaciones del Estado

-Obligaciones del Estado are the classic government bonds that commercial traders look for.
+Classic government bonds that commercial investors look for.
 These have maturity dates of 5 years or more and pay a fixed rate for their lifetime.

 What facts should you know about Spain’s national debt?

-- You could wrap $1 bills around the Earth 6,078 times with the debt amount.
+- You could wrap $1 bills around the Earth 6,117 times with the debt amount.

-- If you lay $1 bills on top of each other they would make a pile 170,516 km, or 105,954 miles high.
+- If you lay $1 bills on top of each other they would make a pile 171,625 km, or 106,643 miles high.

-- That's equivalent to 0.44 trips to the Moon.
+- That's equivalent to 0.45 trips to the Moon.

 Interested in Trading Commodities?